 In fact, there are more than 1 type of flea besides dog fleas, such as cat fleas and human fleas.
 These parasites vary in their habits, life cycle and appearance.

-What to do if my pet has fleas?
 If the infestation or condition gets out of control, it is important to seek professional help and treatment urgently, before the infestation spread and placing your pets and neighboring pets in danger.

 You may request for a home inspection to identify potential signs or infestation risks by dropping a quick call at (65) 6347-8138 today for a non-obligation home check service.